adambirse/sample-project/README.md

 - Anything else that might be useful for those starting a new project.

 Please feel free to get in touch and to make contributions.

+## Getting Started

+In order to use this application over https it is necessary to have a certificate.
+The instructions to generate a self-signed one can be taken from this  [page](https://drissamri.be/blog/java/enable-https-in-spring-boot/).

+Please remember that self signed certificates should *NEVER* be used on production.

+`keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650`

+The generated certificate should be placed on the class path `src/main/resources`  the location defined in web-service yml file.